yasint23/AWS/aws/projects/Project-101-kittens-carousel-static-website-ec2/README.md

 - Git & Github for Version Control System

-### At the end of the project, students will be able to;

-- install Apache Web Server on Amazon Linux 2.

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance.

-- configure AWS EC2 Instance and Security Groups.

-- configure Cloudformation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github

-- Step 2: Create project folder for local public repo on your pc
+- Step 1: Create project folder for local public repo on pc

-- Step 3: Prepare a cloudformation template to deploy your app on EC2 Instance
+- Step 2: Prepare a cloudformation template to deploy app on EC2 Instance

-- Step 4: Push your application into your own public repo on Github
+- Step 3: Push application into my own public repo on Github

-- Step 5: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.
+- Step 4: Deploy application on AWS Cloud using Cloudformation template to showcase my app within my team.

-## Notes

-- Customize the application by hard-coding your name instead of `student_name` within `index.html`.

 ## Resources